kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Fetch Request for API specification

-[Fetch Request](https://github.com/kyma-incubator/compass/blob/master/docs/director/03-fetch-requests.md) is a type in the Director API that contains all information needed to fetch a specification from the given URL.
+[Fetch Request](https://github.com/kyma-incubator/compass/blob/master/docs/director/03-fetch-requests.md) is a type in the Director API that contains all the information needed to fetch a specification from a given URL.
 If a Fetch Request is specified, the Director makes a synchronous call to the specified URL and downloads the specification.

 ## CLI

 ### Renamed provisioning commands

-[Kyma CLI commands](https://github.com/kyma-project/cli#commands) for cluster provisioning on GKE and AKS are now renamed.
-There are also three separate provisioning commands for Gardener, and provider-specific default values are applied for all Gardener commands, making CLI even more intuitive now.
+[Kyma CLI commands](https://github.com/kyma-project/cli#commands) for cluster provisioning on GKE and AKS have been renamed.
+There are also three separate provisioning commands for Gardener, and provider-specific default values are applied for all the Gardener commands, making the CLI even more intuitive now.
 These are the available provisioning commands:

 ```
 kyma provision gke